tdiprima/threejs-testing/Code/Draw_a_Million_Spheres/Draw_a_Million_Spheres.md

 ## Transformation Matrix

-Absolutely!
-Imagine you're playing a video game, and you have a character on the screen.
+Imagine you're playing a video game, and you have a character on the screen. 🕹️ 👾 🛸

 You can make your character do several things: move around (translate), turn or spin (rotate), or even grow and shrink (scale).

 Now, let's say you're the game developer, and you want to tell the computer how to display this character after they've moved, spun, or changed size.
 You could do it with a bunch of numbers for each thing: one set for where the character is, another for how it's turned, and yet another for how big or small it is.
 But that's a lot of numbers to keep track of!